 G. de P. — I understand.
 The answer is this: there are certain families of the beasts who are evolutionally more advanced than other families of the beasts.
 That is obvious.
 Everyone can see it.
 The monkeys and the apes are much farther advanced than the other beasts are.
 The reason is that they have a certain amount of human blood in them due to the terrible error, first of the third race of men, and later of a degraded portion of the fourth race of men.
 They stand in the beast world just about where fifth rounders stand to us humans, when we speak of human fifth and sixth rounders.

 Now in the human kingdom, fifth round men are coming amongst us and will come in continually greater numbers until we leave this globe.
 As I have explained, the fifth rounders are all the really very noble human beings, the unusually spiritual men.
 The sixth round humans are exceedingly rare.
 The only one known in recorded history was Gautama the Buddha.
 There are others, but they are not known.
 And they are very, very, very, few.
 You are quite right in your general statement.
 Do you understand the answer?

-Student — Yes, Professor; only I was not thinking of that kind of animal.
+Student — Yes.
+Only I was not thinking of that kind of animal.
 I was thinking of a very, very, fine horse or dog, that seems to have qualities less beastly than some humans.